 - Do not fill the cupcake casing.
 Use a ¼ cup measurement to scoop the batter.
 This will fill a standard paper case half full to prevent the batter from leaking out during the baking process.
 You might get extra 1-2 cupcakes from this recipe.

 - Half quantity of vanilla buttercream frosting: the frosting recipe makes enough for large swirls on each cupcake.
 If you just want to spread a bit of frosting on the top of each cupcake instead of swirls, halve the frosting recipe.
-Beat together 125 g (4.5 oz / ½ cup) of softened butter, 1 ½ cups of sifted icing sugar, and 1 tsp of vanilla essence together until fluffy.
-Beat in up to 2 tbsp of whole dairy milk until pale and smooth
+Beat together 125 g (4.5 oz / ½ cup) of softened butter, 1 ½ cups of sifted icing sugar, and 1 teaspoon of vanilla essence together until fluffy.
+Beat in up to 2 tablespoon of whole dairy milk until pale and smooth

 - Do the toothpick test to check if the cupcakes are thoroughly baked.
 Just stick one in the centre; if it comes out neat, it is done baking.